Subliminal Probing for Private Information via EEG-Based BCI Devices

 \section{Experiments}

 In this section we describe the setup of our proof-of-concept experiment.
 Investigating whether the proposed subconscious side-channel attack is feasible is a very challenging task due to many factors that can affect the results.
 A negative outcome could have many reasons.
 For instance, the equipment used could be suboptimal, the video used to hide the attack could have many still images where it is hard to hide a stimulus, the secret that is being attacked could be too complex, and so on.
-For instance, let us suppose that we try to probe for the 16-digit credit card number of the user using a cheap BCI device and a video attack based on a still videolectures video.
-In case the attack does not work, it is hard to perform a root cause analysis of why such an attack might be unsuccessful.
-Therefore, our experiment is designed to investigate whether the attack is possible at all instead of starting off with sophisticated variants.
+Therefore, our experiment is designed to investigate whether the attack is feasible instead of starting off with sophisticated variants.
 In particular, we make design decisions that minimize the chance that the attack fails due to factors that we can control.
-For instance, we used a good EEG device and a video with many flickering artifacts to hide the attack.
+For instance, we use a good EEG device and a video with flickering artifacts that helps hide the attack.
 The following sections detail other design decisions.